 Milk, orange juice, and orange drink are available to all students.
-Students in grades 7-12 may also use the pop machines.
+Students in grades 3-12 may also use the pop machines.

-Lunch orders will need to be ordered on your family portal in factsmgt.com.
+Lunch orders will need to be ordered on your FACTS family portal.

-Refer to Cafeteria Menu for hot lunch schedule.
+Refer to the Lunch Menu on the school website for the hot lunch schedule.